 Before you choose one and place an order, think carefully about the types of coffee you’d like to make and the characteristics you’d like your coffee machine to have.

-To make good espresso, you'll also need to use fresh, finely ground coffee.
-We've also tested 20 of the best coffee grinders to bring you our picks of the most efficient, value for money and well-designed models on the market for grinding the best coffee beans available.
-For example, the Bodum Bistro electric burr grinder or the Porlex tall manual grinder were top picks for releasing flavours.
+• Grind just before brewing: Where possible, try to use fresh, very finely ground coffee when making espresso.
+We've tested the best coffee grinders to bring you our picks of the most efficient, value for money and well-designed models on the market.

 How we tested espresso machines